649000/springboot-oauth2-resourceserver-cognito/README.md

 | Open API | http://localhost:8080/swagger-ui/index.html | https://warranty-tracker-api.up.railway.app/swagger-ui/index.html |
 | Actuator | http://localhost:8080/actuator              | https://warranty-tracker-api.up.railway.app/actuator              |

+Note that endpoints are secured by Spring Security and require a valid JWT access token to be called.
+Only the `/actuator` and `/swagger-ui/**` endpoints are not secured.

 ## Reflection

 This project is similar to the [Subtracker project](https://github.com/649000/subtracker-rest-api) I worked on.
 In this project, I am using AWS Cognito which is AWS' offering of Identity as a Service.
 The aim was to familiarise with AWS services which aid in my learning for my AWS certification.